anttiai/bpm/README.md

 Integrate with encoders such as FFmpeg or GStreamer.
 Call **bpm_frame_encoded** after encoding a frame successfully.
 For keyframes, inject the returned data into SEI or OBU messages.
 Use **bpm_frame_lagged** and **bpm_frame_dropped** to track lagged and dropped frames, respectively.

 ## Example in C
-gcc -o example example.c -Ltarget/release/ -lbpm
+gcc -o build/example example.c -Ltarget/release/ -lbpm
-./example
+./build/example